Wirral Peninsula: The Normans and the early Middle Ages

-The 16th, 17th and 18th centuries
+16th, 17th and 18th centuries

 A Subsidy Roll of 1545 shows that the population of the Wirral was no more than 4,000.
 The peninsula was divided into 15 parishes (Wallasey, Bidston, Upton, Woodchurch, West Kirby, Thurstaston, Heswall, Bebington, Bromborough, Eastham, Neston, Burton, Shotwick, Backford and Stoke).
 Most parishes were subdivided into smaller townships, of which the largest in terms of population were Neston, Burton, Wallasey, Tranmere (then within the parish of Bebington) and Liscard, and were the same size as small rural villages.

 The Wirral's proximity to the port of Chester influenced the history of the Dee side of the peninsula.
 From about the 14th century, Chester provided facilities for trade with Ireland, Spain, and Germany, and seagoing vessels would "lay to" in the Dee awaiting favourable winds and tides.
 As the Dee started to silt up, harbouring facilities developed at Shotwick, Burton, Neston, Parkgate, Dawpool, and "Hoyle Lake" or Hoylake.
 However, there was not a gradual progression of development, and downstream anchorages such as that at Hoyle Lake (which replaced Meols) were in occasional use from medieval times, depending on the weather and state of the tide.
 The main port facilities were at Neston and Parkgate.

 At the same time, larger ships and economic growth in Lancashire stimulated the growth of Liverpool.
 The first wet dock in Britain was opened in Liverpool in 1715, and the town's population grew from some 6,000 to 80,000 during the 18th century.
 The need to develop and protect the port led to a chain of lighthouses being built along the north Wirral coast.
 The commercial expansion of Liverpool, and the increase in stage coach traffic from Chester, also spurred the growth of ferries across the River Mersey.
 By the end of the 18th century the Wirral side of the Mersey had five ferry houses, at Seacombe, Woodside, the Rock, New Ferry and Eastham.

 Other communications were also improving.
 Turnpike roads linking Chester with Eastham, Woodside, and Neston were built after 1787.
 In 1793, work began on the Ellesmere Canal, connecting the Mersey with Chester and Shropshire through the fluvioglacial landform known as the Backford gap, and the town of Ellesmere Port began to develop.

 The excavation of the New Cut of the Dee, opened in 1737, to improve access to Chester, diverted the river's course to the Welsh side of the estuary and took trade away from the Wirral coastline.
 Although plans were made to overcome its gradual silting up, including one in 1857 to cut a ship canal from a point between Thurstaston and Heswall to run along the length of the Wirral to Chester, this and other schemes came to nothing, and the focus of general trade moved irrevocably to the much deeper Mersey.
 However, from the late 18th century there was coal mining near Neston, in tunnels stretching up to 2 mi under the Dee, and a quay at Denhall was used for coal exports.